GodzillaLi/GodzillaLi/README.md

 ## Hi there 👋
 ![](Bottom_up.svg)

-#I am currently pursuing a Master of Engineering (M.E.) degree in Information and Communication Engineering at North China University of Technology under Prof. Lijun Wang’s group.
-Prior to that, I earned a B.Eng. degree in Electronic Information Engineering.
 I am currently pursuing a PhD in Artificial Intelligence at Jilin University, and my co-supervisor is Professor Yawei Luo from Zhejiang University.

 - ✍ My research interests lie in the fields of 3D AIGC, Diffusion Models, and AI For Medicine and Healthcare.